Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 If you see your Glofish Tetra acting unusual and getting aggressive, you should know what is bothering him and aid accordingly.

-Here are few points that can help you to control and prevent your Glofish Tetras from being aggressive:
+Here are a few points that can help you to control and prevent your Glofish Tetras from being aggressive:

 2. Put Glofish Tetras in a group of at least 5 in a tank.
 You can go for more numbers of Glofish Tetras by considering the tank size.
 Note: the more numbers of Glofish Tetras in a group, the more comfortable they get and thrive.

 3. Don’t overcrowd your tank.
 Put Glofish Tetras in a group with other mates by viewing the tank size only.
-Be cautious, don’t put them in a tank less than a 10gallon tank.
+Be cautious, don’t put them in a tank less than a 10-gallon tank.
 Otherwise, they might suffocate.

 4. If you see any other tank mates bullying and dominating Glofish Tetras, immediately separate those species in another tank.

-5. Keep an equal number of male and female Glofish Tetras in a group to prevent an aggression fight, occurs during their mating urge.
+5. Keep an equal number of male and female Glofish Tetras in a group to prevent an aggression fight occurs during their mating urge.

 7. If your Glofish Tetra is avoiding food and being inactive, there is a high chance that your fish is sick.
 To make sure, observe its activities as there exist many signs of sickness.
 Later, see a fish vet and provide necessary medications.
+Using 1 spoon of API AQUARIUM SALT Freshwater Aquarium Salt is also a good way to get rid of the diseases in the tank.

 Conclusion